pyrimidine/Physics-informed-Shadowgraph-Density-Field-Reconstruction/README.md

 ### Authors
 - **Primary Author**: Xutun Wang, Yuchen Zhang
-- **Contributor**: Special thanks to Dr. Yuchen Zhang for his significant contributions to this research.
 - **Contact Information**: You can reach us at [xt-wang24@mails.tsinghua.edu.cn] or through our academic institution profiles.
+-  Special thanks to Dr. Yuchen Zhang for his significant contributions to this research.